vilksons/kodo/Scripts/README.md

 }
 ```

-VPython loads this file from a remote URL (e.g., a GitHub RAW link) and applies coloring based on it when rendering code blocks in AI-generated content.
+Vi-Python loads this file from a remote URL (e.g., a GitHub RAW link) and applies coloring based on it when rendering code blocks in AI-generated content.
 This makes the system more modular, maintainable, and user-extensible.